SleeplessByte/media-types-ruby/README.md

 1. We provide you with [two methods](README.md#media-type-checking-in-test-suites) (`assert_pass` and `assert fail`), which enable you to specify JSON fixtures you expect to be compliant/non-compliant

-2. We provide you with a way to turn those fixtures into tests with the [`assert_mediatype_specification`](README.md#media-type-checking-in-test-suites) method.
+2. We provide you with a way to validate those fixtures with the [`assert_mediatype_specification`](README.md#media-type-checking-in-test-suites) method.

 3. We automatically check a MediaType's checks defined by (1) the first time it is validated, and throw an error if any fail.